cs-rushikesh-mehakare/solution-pack-fortisoar-system-config-recommendations/docs/usage.md

 > [!NOTE]
 > - For HA setups apply the recommended configuration to all the systems.
-Restart the services on primary node first then secondary nodes.
+Restart the services on primary node first then on secondary nodes.
 > - If you have updated some parameters in the `/var/lib/pgsql/16/data/postgresql.conf` file and the same parameter is present in the `/var/lib/pgsql/16/data/postgresql.auto.conf` file, the parameter in `/var/lib/pgsql/16/data/postgresql.conf` will be overridden by the one in `/var/lib/pgsql/16/data/postgresql.auto.conf`.
 Therefore, we recommend using the first method to edit system resources.